Reed Smith LLP

 • Resilience and adaptability

-• Initiative and leadership
+• Leadership and initiative

-• Commitment to inclusion and pro bono
+• Commitment to inclusion and pro bono/public interest work

 Evidence Signals

-• Pro bono and community involvement
+• Pro bono involvement or community engagement

 Benefits & Wellbeing